The Deal

 reason, cunning, power, will –

-le prince de ce monde, in a word;
+le prince de ce monde,

 the world of reason that’s perfectly absurd.